 The outdoor café at the Taj Rambagh Palace Hotel serves up orders in silverware (even if it’s just a hot chocolate), and offers you a chance to survey the palace grounds.
 The food is a bonus.
 Go on, feel like royalty.

-Jaipur is home to mix of stores, from places where you can get traditional block printed outfits, to stores that sell the best of Indian fashion, and of course gems and jewellery, there’s something for every taste, and budget.
-A visit to the three most popular bazaars is probably a right place to start.
+Jaipur is home to mix of stores, from places where you can get traditional block printed outfits, to stores that sell the best of Indian fashion, and course gems and jewellery, there’s something for every taste, and budget.
+A visit to the three most popular bazaars is probably the right place to start.

 When it comes to where to party in the city, your best bet for drinks is probably the bar at Jaipur’s hotels that cater to every kind of traveller.